fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 ### Datasteward role ###
 1. As an expert, they could perform the DAS check of every submission
-2. in the case of TU Delft OPEN Publishing => approach TU Datastewards to hear their thoughts and 4TU.Research.Data
+2. in the case of TU Delft OPEN Publishing => approach TU Datastewards and 4TU.Research.Data community to hear their thoughts.

 ## Achievements ##
 1. Identify publication workflow [stages](https://github.com/fredbelliard/FAIR-Data-in-Publishing-workflow/issues/2): 3 stages were identify Submit-Review-Publish
 2. identify in the publication workflow check points for data sharing:
 <img width="875" alt="FAIR Data publication workflow" src="https://user-images.githubusercontent.com/100927928/172219426-5a5a8aed-80e7-430f-989b-62223cfcf602.PNG">

 ## Next Steps ##
 **Immediate steps**